Absolutely, you only have to look at the popular weight loss TV show, ‘The Biggest Loser’ to see some amazing quick weight loss results.

 If you are short of time you can always blend your lunchtime replacement the night before work, refrigerate and take to work the next day.
 Alternatively, get up just 15 minutes earlier and whilst sipping your hot water and lemon juice blend up those nutritious shakes.
 Remember your smoothies can be a mix of fruit and veg – try and go for the low-carb vegetables.

 If you really must buy your Smoothies at a supermarket be very vigilante about reading labels.
 One well known brand that is promoted as a healthy choice, contains 171 calories and 34.3 grams of sugar in just 250 mls.
 To put this into perspective, that is more sugar than a can of soda.

 Look out for juice bars that blend their own Smoothies from fresh ingredients on the premises.

 I’ve heard that coconut oil is good for losing weight but I can’t actually drink it.
 Is coconut water or coconut milk the same?

 Yes, there have been a good few scientific studies that show a direct link between coconut oil and weight loss.
-Coconut oil has been shown to be particularly effective in helping lose that stubborn fatty tissue around your waist or belly fat.
+Thus, coconut oil is particularly effective in helping lose that stubborn belly fat.